-User pool
+User Pool

-The User Pool tab in AppStream 2.0 is a valid option for small proof of concepts.
-As a best practice, it is best to avoid user pools for any use case and organization that uses AppStream 2.0 to deliver production applications.
+User Pool is a valid option for small proof of concepts.
+As a best practice, it is best to avoid User Pool for any use case and organization that uses AppStream 2.0 to deliver production applications.

-One important thing to note about user pools is that users' email addresses are case-sensitive; therefore it is a best practice to ensure users are educated on how to properly enter user credentials.
+One important thing to note about User Pool is that users' email addresses are casesensitive; therefore it is a best practice to ensure users are educated on how to properly enter user credentials.